kaygundraka/Dokevi-Network/README.md

 ### Step 3 : How to work iocp thread in dokevi-server?

- The dokevi-server use io completion port inside.
+ The dokevi-server use io-completion port inside.
 The dokevi-server designed proact type frameworks.
 The server use windows network functions as AcceptEx(), WSASend(), WSARecv() ...

  And then, When client requests to access server, the server call the accept handler and allocate client of the right type by ports.
-Also, When server send packet to client, client allocate packet from atomic-packet pool.
+Also, When the server sends packet to client, the client allocates packet from atomic-packet pool.
 The server reuses sockets and packets and uses minimal lock in all parts of the packet sending and receiving.

  It is so powerful.